dirtsimple/imposer/README.md

 my_plugin.message() { echo "$1"; }
 my_plugin.handle_json() { echo "The JSON going to eval-file is:"; echo "$IMPOSER_JSON"; }

-event.on "state_loaded"^0   my_plugin.message "The current state file ($IMPOSER_STATE) is finished loading."
-event.on "imposer_loaded"^0 my_plugin.message "All states have finished loading."
+event on "state_loaded"^0   my_plugin.message "The current state file ($IMPOSER_STATE) is finished loading." event on "imposer_loaded"^0 my_plugin.message "All states have finished loading." event on "json_loaded"^0    my_plugin.handle_json event on "imposer_done"^0   my_plugin.message "All PHP code has been run."
-event.on "json_loaded"^0    my_plugin.handle_json
-event.on "imposer_done"^0   my_plugin.message "All PHP code has been run."
 ```

 The system is very similar to Wordpress actions, except there is no priority system, and you specify the number of *additional* arguments your function takes using `^` at the end of the event name.